ingjuanmolina/store/README.md

 ## Postman tests
 A Postman collection has been added with some basic tests.
 You can import it to Postman following [these instructions](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman)

+## H2 console
+H2 console has been enabled.
+It can be accessed on http://localhost:8080/h2-console.
+No password required.